ndrean/UpImage/README.md

 - a POST endpoint.
 It accepts a payload with "multipart" - for **multiple** files with a FormData.
 Use the key **"w"** to specify the width to resize the file and the key "thumb" as a checkbox to produce a thumbnail (standard 100px).

-> I did not find yet a way to accept multiples files or more generally any FormData with the Phoenix API (since a user may want to pass files with a "width" and possibly ask to generate a thumbnail from the picture).

 They return a json response with a link to a resized WEBP picture from S3 along with informations on the original file and the new file.

 We use two consecutive strategies to read information from the file other than the extension.